-Matthew Herhal is in his seventh season as assistant strength and conditioning coach at Columbia, where he primarily works with football, men and women’s soccer, baseball and softball.
+Matthew Herhal is in his ninth season as assistant strength and conditioning coach at Columbia, where he primarily works with men and women’s soccer, field hockey, baseball and softball.
 He came to Morningside Heights after two years as a graduate assistant strength and conditioning coach at his alma mater, the University of Connecticut.

 At UConn, he was the primary strength and conditioning coach for the Huskies’ baseball, field hockey and men’s ice hockey teams.
 He also assisted with men and women’s track and field, and football.